kasperengelen/kasperengelen.github.io/index.md

     </div>
     <div class="about-me">
         <h2>About Me</h2>
         <p>I'm pursuing a PhD at the University of Antwerp in the lab of Prof. Guillermo A. Pérez.
-My research focusses on applying techniques from formal methods to reinforcement learning.
+My research focusses on applying techniques from formal methods to AI and dynamical systems.
 Aside from research I also teach four courses on compilers, software engineering, and computer architecture.</p>
     </div>
 </div>